nkoutroumanis/Weather-Integrator/README.md

 * removeLastValueFromRecords - if used, the last value of every input record will not be included to the enriched output record.
 * filter - if used, only the spatio-temporal records that are enclosed by the (spatial) filter (Rectangle object argument) will taken into account for the enrichment procedure.
 You can create a Rectangle object with the following command;

-        // all of the arguments are double type variables
+        // all arguments are double type variables
         // longitude1 and latitude1 are the coordinates of the rectangle's lower bound
         // longitude2 and latitude2 are the coordinates of the rectangle's upper bound